Álvaro de Albornoz: Political Career and the Second Spanish Republic

-In 1929, when in the "Cárcel Modelo of Madrid" Albornoz would found, along with Marcelino Domingo, the new Radical Socialist Republican Party (which, in 1934, would merge with other parties to become the Republican Left.
+In 1929, when in the "Cárcel Modelo of Madrid" Albornoz would found, along with Marcelino Domingo, the new Radical Socialist Republican Party.

 In 1930, after the "Pact of San Sebastian," Albornoz was arrested, imprisoned, and court martialed for Treason by the Supreme Court of War and Navy.
 His assigned defense attorney was Victoria Kent, the first woman to pass the Spanish bar.
 Albornoz was acquitted of all charges.

 Albornoz was a member of the elected Spanish Second Republic, and, after the king fled Spain, a member of the Provisional Revolutionary Committee of 1930, and chairman of the constitutional draft committee," As the first president of the "Tribunal de Garantías Constitucionales," he eventually assumed responsibility for some of the reforms authorized by the new progressive constitution—–included the dissolution of the Jesuit Fraternal order, secular divorce, suppression of the State budget for the "cult and cleric," and other provisions relating to the installation of a secular government.
 He also served as Minister of Justice and Minister of Public Works.

 July 27, 1936, he was named the Spanish Second Republica's Ambassador to Paris.
 By September, he was replaced and faced with returning to a Spain inflamed by Civil War.